 One of the other benefits of cruising is that it can also be a great way to travel with friends.
-Many seniors look for companionship and this type of travelling may be just the thing.
+Many seniors look for companionship and this type of traveling may be just the thing.
 Get a group together and you know you will always have a companion on the trip.
-If you are travelling solo, cruises can also be a way to meet new people and make new friends.
+If you are traveling solo, cruises can also be a way to meet new people and make new friends.

 Senior Cruising Tips